dariasmyr/nginx-proxy/README.md

-# Nginx Repository
+# Nginx Proxy

-This repository contains the necessary files to create a reverse proxy using Nginx in a Docker environment.
+This repo contains the necessary files to create a reverse proxy using Nginx in a Docker environment.
 The reverse proxy enables routing of HTTPS connections and utilizes Let's Encrypt certificates to ensure security.

 ## Contents